 (never to be forgotton and the inspiration for all that we do)

 Volunteers provide a safe environment for the most

 To help develop and

 Milly Bock had a vision to create something which could reach out to the vast number of orphans and vulnerable children within her community.
 Milly opened up an after-school club in 2011, in her home town of Rehoboth, allowing children an alternative to being on the streets.
 With no funding and no premises Milly grew her vision from nothing.
 The club quickly grew in numbers to near 100 children meeting together in a church hall.

 In 2013, two of the now trustees “Catherine and Matthew” went out to visit Milly to see for themselves what the project was doing.
 Seeing that Milly and her husband were funding the whole idea themselves raised questions as to how this project could be sustainable.
 Milly wanted to create a safe place for these children where they could be fed and nurtured.

 This prompted the birth of the charity!

-We are blessed to be supporting such an amazing charity and we welcome any enquiries about how you can get involved.
-The trusttees are here to help, we will happily answer any questions, so please feel free to make contact.
+The trustees are here to help, we will happily answer any questions, so please feel free to make contact.